tmorrisseyNYC/nyc-planimetrics/Capture_Rules.md

 [**Attributes**](#median-attributes)<br>

-*Rule: <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> does not intersect median of same road except in rare occasions (e.g. at street intersections with medians).
+*Rule: Medians were not intersected by <a href="https://data.ny.gov/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b/about">CSCL</a> on the same road except in some rare occasions (e.g. at street intersections with medians).
 Median type hierarchy is as follows: barrier, rail, fence, curb, grass and painted.*<br>
 <br>
 ### General Guidelines for Medians